Emmeline1101/verademo/README.md

 the project by running `docker run ...` to see the effect of your changes.

 You must rebuild and rerun the project to see your changes.

+## Quick Commands using Makefile

+To simplify commands for using Docker, a Makefile is provided with the following commands:

+- `make clean` will stop and remove all docker containers
+- `make build` will build the docker image
+- `make run` will run the built docker image
+- `make restart` will rebuild the image and restart the container